appfast-io/docs/docs/get-started/social-login.md

 sidebar_position: 2
 ---

-# Đăng nhập qua tài khoản mạng xã hội
+# Login via social network account

 ---

-Bạn có thể đăng nhập vào dashboard  Appfast Studio bằng cách đăng nhập bằng các tài khoản mạng xã hội mà bạn có sẵn:
+You can log in to the Appfast Studio dashboard by logging in with your existing social media accounts:
-Facebook
+- Facebook
-Google
+- Google
-ID Apple
+- ID Apple

 ![img alt](/img/start/sign-in/200507-dang-nhap-vao-appfast-08.jpg)

-Nhập tài khoản Facbook của bạn để đăng nhập
+Enter your Facebook account to login

 ![img alt](/img/start/sign-in/200507-dang-nhap-vao-appfast-09.jpg)

-Nhập tài khoản Google của bạn để đăng nhập
+Enter your Google account to sign in

 ![img alt](/img/start/sign-in/200507-dang-nhap-vao-appfast-10.jpg)

-Nhập ID Apple của bạn để đăng nhập
+Enter your Apple ID to sign in

 ![img alt](/img/start/sign-in/200507-dang-nhap-vao-appfast-11.jpg)